Contents

 This is how healthy a gluten-free diet is

-If you suffer from one of the diseases mentioned above, then a gluten-free diet is a must anyway in order to avoid the unpleasant symptoms.
+If you suffer from one of the diseases mentioned above, then a gluten-free diet is a must anyway to avoid the unpleasant symptoms.
 But how healthy is a gluten-free diet for people who are not affected by an intolerance (coeliac disease)?

 Does a gluten-free diet help you lose weight?